PETS: A Principled Framework Towards Optimal Trajectory Allocation for Efficient Test-Time Self-Consistency: Introduction

 Experiments show that \method significantly improves the efficiency of self-consistency while maintaining accuracy, demonstrating its strong practicability.
 As shown in Figure \ref{fig:problem}, compared to naive uniform allocation, it requires substantially fewer trajectories to reach full self-consistency, achieves higher self-consistency under the same budget, and ultimately translates these gains into improved accuracy.

 \textbf{Our contribution.} To summarize, we develop theoretically principled test-time scaling methods that leverage the intrinsic structure of self-consistency.
 Specifically, \begin{itemize}[noitemsep, topsep=0pt] \item We introduce \emph{self-consistency rate}, a new performance measure defined as agreement with the infinite-budget majority vote.
-This formulation provides a principled target for finite-budget inference and enables rigorous theoretical analysis of sample-efficient allocation.
+This formulation provides a principled target for finite-budget inference and enables rigorous theoretical analysis of sample-efficient allocation policies in finite-budget regimes.

 \item In the offline setting, we make the first connection between self-consistency trajectory allocation and optimal budget allocation in crowdsourcing.
-This allows us to employ a rich body of existing tools to maximize the expected gain in self-consistency rate per allocation.
+This allows us to employ a rich body of existing tools to maximize the expected gain in self-consistency rate per allocation decision.

 \item In the online setting, we propose a novel one-shot allocation strategy that estimates the difficulty distribution from a small training set and solves a constrained optimization problem to determine per-question budgets for allocation upon arrival.